-The interim consolidated financial statements for the quarter ended 30 June 2020 should be read in conjunction with the consolidated annual financial statements for the year ended 31 December 2019 prepared in accordance with International Financial Reporting Standards (IFRS), which comprise Financial Reporting Standards and the International Financial Reporting Interpretations Committee (IFRIC) interpretations, approved by the International Accounting Standards Board (IASB), as well as the International Accounting Standards (IAS) and the Standing Interpretations Committee (SIC) interpretations, approved by the International Accounting Standards Committee (IASC) and have been accepted by the Commission of the European Union.
+The consolidated financial statements of Sopharma Group for the year ended 31 December 2020 have been prepared in accordance with all International Financial Reporting Standards (IFRS), which comprise Financial Reporting Standards and the International Financial Reporting Interpretations Committee (IFRIC) interpretations, approved by the International Accounting Standards Board (IASB), as well as the International Accounting Standards (IAS) and the Standing Interpretations Committee (SIC) interpretations, approved by the International Accounting Standards Committee (IASC) and have been accepted by the Commission of the European Union.
 IFRSs as adopted by the EU is the commonly accepted name of the general-purpose framework - the basis of accounting equivalent to the framework definition introduced by § 1, p.
-8 of the Additional Provisions of the Accountacy Act "International Accounting Standards" (IASs).
+8 of the Additional Provisions of the Accountancy Act "International Accounting Standards" (IASs).